Crash & Bernstein: Reception

 Emily Ashby of Common Sense Media, which informs parents about media choices for their children, gave Crash & Bernstein a three star rating out of five, stating, "This is one of those case-by-case shows that needs you to be mindful of your child's response to what he or she sees on TV".
 She added, "Since much of the show's laughs result from the characters' misbehavior, it's important that viewers understand the difference between fantasy and reality.
 If your son and his brother decide to remedy a lack of space in their bedroom by knocking down a wall, that will have more serious consequences than what they see Wyatt and Crash suffer from the same action.
 If your kids do watch, be sure you talk about how the characters' actions would be received in the real world instead of the TV universe."

 Interactivity

 In July 2013 on DisneyXD.com online, viewers could vote for their favorite nose for Crash.
 The winning nose was revealed during the second season's premiere.
 In conjunction with the second season's premiere, the website also launched "Crash & Bernstein: Cluck n' Chuck," an interactive game where fans play as Crash and Wyatt and take on the neighborhood.
 The game is playable on both computer and mobile devices.

 Cancelled spin-off

-On July 10, 2014, it was reported that Disney XD had begun production for the pilot of a possible spin-off of Crash & Bernstein, titled Commando Crash, The plot entails Crash enrolling in Oak Shield Military School.
+On July 10, 2014, it was reported that Disney XD had begun production for the pilot of a possible spin-off titled Commando Crash.
+The plot entails Crash enrolling in Oak Shield Military School.
 Adam Dorfman, Cameron Ocasio, Armaan Juneja, Nicholas Stargel, and Megan Goodman co-star in the pilot.
-The pilot was completed, but was not picked up as a series.